Joz16gg162/dataset_publication/README.md

 1. **Data Retrieval:**
    Data is obtained directly from the BOE Open Data API:
    (`/datosabiertos/api/boe/sumario/{YYYYMMDD}`)
-   For each date in the range (e.g., 2024/01/01 → 2024/12/31), the script requests       the daily BOE summary, which returns a hierarchical XML/JSON structure with the       following nodes
+   For each date in the range (e.g., 2024/01/01 → 2024/12/31) of the year 2024, the script requests       the daily BOE summary, which returns a hierarchical XML/JSON structure with the       following nodes
    - `<sumario>` → Root node containing the full daily summary
    - `<metadatos>` → Metadata about the publication (type of issue, publication date)
    - `<diario>` → Individual BOE issue of that day
    - `<seccion>` → Section (e.g., I. General Provisions, II.
 Authorities and Personnel, III.
 Other Provisions, IV.
 Announcements, etc.)
    - `<departamento>` → Ministry, public institution, or issuing authority
-   - `<epigrafe>` → Thematic or legal subcategory within each section
+   - `<epigrafe>` → Optional thematic grouping under each department (present in sections 1, 2A, 2B, 3, and 5)
-   - `<item>` → Specific document, such as a law, resolution, order, decree, or public notice
+   - `<item>` → Individual document (law, resolution, order, decree, or notice) Each <item> includes its identifier (BOE-A-XXXX-YYYY), title, and canonical URLs for the official XML, HTML, and PDF versions.

    (Reference: [BOE API documentation, 2024](https://www.boe.es/datosabiertos/documentos/APIsumarioBOE.pdf)).

-2. **Metadata Extraction:**
-   For each item, the script captures structured fields such as section, department, epigraph, title, official identifier (BOE-A-XXXX-YYYY), publication date and reference URLs (url_xml, url_html).

-3. **Text Retrieval:**
+2. **Text Retrieval:**
    After metadata extraction, the script attempts to obtain the complete textual body of each BOE document.
    - Primary source: official XML (`xml.php?id=...`), which usually contains the full legal text in structured form.
    - Fallback: HTML version (`txt.php?id=...`), sed when the XML lacks a <texto>          section or omits the full content.
    Full content is preserved (signatures, apprendices, editorial notes).
    Optionally, text can be truncated (e.g., to 25,000 characters) for lightweight        exploration or storage efficiency

-4. **Normalización y limpieza ligera:**
+3. **Normalización y limpieza ligera:**
    Once text extraction is completed, a series of normalization and enrichment steps     are applied to enhance data quality and analytical usability:
      - *Unicode normalization (NFKC)*: standardizes characters and encodings for                consistent text representation.
      - *Whitespace cleanup*: collapses multiple spaces, newlines, and redundant line breaks.